 }

-So we look for language construct which will allow us to workaround this limitation.
-Why not make your function generic one?
+So we look for a language construct that will allow us to work around this limitation.
+Why not make your function generic?
 That will work!

 fun <T: Entity> doubleCollection(collection: Collection<T>) {